ChelomoL/Form-react/README.md

 # Form(reactJS)
 *  Chelomo Lubliner
 *  Multi step form
- > Please do the next step to run the project
+ > Please do the next steps to run the project
   * open New Terminal on VS code
   * do npm install
   * do npm run server